 The ads also appear in multiple languages.

-I went looking for the original images used in this set of four photos and found three of them.
+I went looking for the original images used in this set of four photos and found all four of them.
+All four were taken by professional photographers with professional camera gear.
 To save time and space, I will use just one as an example.
 This is the original image of the baseball pitcher.
 It was created with a Canon EOS 1D Mark II camera body and a 300mm f/2.8 lens.
 We are talking high dollar professional gear.
 The lens that was used to create this image costs $6,000.
 Obviously, this image was not created with the Starscope.

 In this ad you are given the impression you can zoom in on this woman on the beach.
 Of course this woman isn’t even on this particular beach.